 This hut has substantial ACT historical value and is particularly popular with families, who find the walking distance from the locked gate on the Mt Franklin Road just south of the Mt Ginini intersection, to be just right for a summer time day walk.

-As the hut is located within NSW on the western side of the NSW/ACT border in the NSW NPWS Bimberi Nature Reserve, camping is permitted at the hut environs with no threat of contamination to the Cotter Catchment.
+The hut is located within NSW on the western side of the NSW/ACT border in the NSW NPWS Bimberi Nature Reserve.
+Camping is permitted at the hut environs with no threat of contamination to the Cotter Catchment.

 NOTE: As the Mt Franklin Road roughly forms the NSW and ACT border, weaving in and out of NSW and the ACT, the ACT Parks & Conservation Service does not permit the use of bicycles on the road beyond the locked gate with penalties applying.
 Read carefully the sign at the gate!